Capitol Hill Report: AAN Advocacy Scores Big Wins for Medicare Neurologists

 Additionally, CMS is finalizing several revisions to CPT codes to more accurately recognize the work of cognitive specialties like neurology.
 Previously, certain care management and cognitive work elements were “bundled” into E/M visit codes.
 This meant that additional work efforts by neurologists were not paid for outside of the E/M visit.
 However, through this rule, CMS hopes to improve payment for this kind of care by recognizing the codes that separately pay for chronic care management.
 We are also pleased to see CMS finalize two new codes that describe initial and subsequent encounters for critical care consultations furnished via telehealth.
 The new codes provide a mechanism to report an intensive telehealth consultation service for the critically ill patient under the circumstance when a qualified health care professional has in-person responsibility for the patient but the patient benefits from additional services from a distant-site consultant specially trained in providing critical care services.

-You can learn more about how the provisions of the final Medicare Physician Fee Schedule affect neurology by visiting our Medicare Payments page and by registering for our free webinar.
+Learn more about how the provisions of the final Medicare Physician Fee Schedule affect neurology.

 Is There a Doctor in the House?